 Honfleur is a gem of a town full of art, history, and charming maritime traditions, located in the Lower Normandy region.
 It is especially famous for its unspoilt charm and lovely port lined with tall narrow houses that date back to the 16th, 17th, and 18th centuries.

-Nowadays, much of the city’s artistic and cultural legacy is stored in its remarkable museums and galleries, making Honfleur a delightful break for art enthusiasts.
+Nowadays, much of the city’s artistic and cultural legacy is stored in its remarkable museums and galleries, making Honfleur a delightful break for art lovers.
 But culture it’s not the only thing that attracts visitors to this charismatic seaside town.
 The Church of Saint-Catherine (France’s largest wooden church), the beaches, and the picturesque lanes filled with chic boutiques and gourmet restaurants, are especially attractive.

 Monet’s House and Gardens in Giverny

 Set in the quaint village of Giverny (Haute Normandy), only one hour drive from Paris, the fascinating House and Gardens of Monet are certainly not to be missed.